 As a Sociologist, I am constantly asking myself, “how do I know what I know?” by applying C. Wright Mills’ (1959) concept of the sociological imagination.
 According to Mills, having a sociological imagination means that you are vividly aware of the relationship between personal experience and wider society; you have the ability to look beyond local environment and personality to the influence of wider social structures and the relationship between history, individual biography and social structure.
 Mills maintained that it is not possible to understand the individual or society in isolation from one another.

 Graduate student supervision has formed a major part of my academic career.
 My first academic position was a joint appointment between Carleton University and the Canadian Centre on Substance Use and Addiction, a non-governmental organization (for 7 years) and I have held two different Research Chairs at the University of Saskatchewan since (4 years for my current Chair, and 9 years for my past Chair).
 My pedagogical goal is to encourage graduate students to apply their sociological imagination in both theory and practice.
 I foster this by providing them with collaborative and constructionist learning opportunities in three themed areas: expanding their knowledge and understanding, applying critical and creative thinking skills, and pursuing caring approaches.
+This equally applies to my undergraduate and post-doctoral students.

 First, my approach to expanding graduate students’ knowledge and understanding is grounded in the unique varied academic and community-based opportunities that I offer them and through their roles as valued members of my team.
 My motto is simply, “there is no ‘I’ in team.”
 I believe this collaborative approach fosters individuals’ self and social awareness and confidence.
 This includes supporting students’ conference attendance and presentations, collaborating on manuscript reviews for journals, chairing our lab’s booth at various community events, collaborating on manuscripts, inviting students onto working groups I participate, co-developing the CGPS Student/Supervisor Agreement with them, encouraging tri-council and other student awards, and supervising practicum placements.
 An example is a psychology graduate student’s evaluation of our lab’s development of the What’s Your Cap? binge drinking prevention initiative on the USask campus.
 I am committed to offering all of my students a learning lab environment, with opportunities for collaborative enrichment from myself, other members of our team, and their community at large.
 I apply this same approach when I am in the classroom by offering group assignments that translate knowledge into community practice.
 The What’s Your Cap? campaign, for example, was the outcome of a hybrid undergraduate/graduate 307 (Studies in Addictions) class assignment.